ryuukkk/tiny-projects-c/README.md

-# tiny-projects-c
+# tiny-projects-cpp
-Problems and Projects on C language ranging from foundational to advanced level.
+Problems and Projects on C++ language ranging from foundational to advanced level.